-You can receive temporary disability payments even if you are working part time, if your doctor has limited your hours.
-There is a formula for determining your benefits if you are receive only temporary partial disability (TPD).
-(If you are off work completely, your payments are termed temporary total disability (TTD).)
-You are entitled to two-thirds of your weekly wage loss, which is calculated as the difference between your average weekly wage (up to the maximum weekly payment discussed above), and the weekly amount you are earning for part-time work.
-(California Labor Code Section 4657.)
+If your doctor has said that you can work but only with limited hours, you can receive partial temporary disability payment.
+You’ll be entitled to two-thirds of your weekly wage loss, which is calculated as the difference between your average weekly wage (up to the maximum discussed above) and the amount you are earning for part-time work.
+(Cal.
+Labor Code § 4657 (2018).)